 Constance Wilson Andresen is an inventor, a global consultant on women's health issues, working tirelessly to promote HIV/AIDS awareness and champion the search for a cure.
 Ms. Andresen speaks internationally on women's empowerment issues, and has been especially outspoken on women's rights.
 Most notably, she was invited to address British Parliament.

-Ms. Andresen's deceased husband was John "Jack" Andresen of Andresen & Co NYSE.
+Ms. Andresen's deceased husband was John "Jack" Andresen of Andresen & Co., member NYSE.

 The inventor spirit runs in the family.
 Uncle Andrew "Doc" Fleischer invented the blood pressure machine and stethoscope, also serving many years at Becton Dickinson.